The Most Common Reasons Car Insurance Companies Cancel Policies

 Too Many Claims

 Filing multiple claims in a short period — especially at-fault accidents — paints you as a high-risk policyholder.
-While a single claim rarely results in cancellation, a pattern of frequent claims often leads to non-renewal or mid-term cancellation depending on your state's laws.
+While a single claim rarely results in cancellation, a pattern of frequent claims (such as three at-fault claims within 24 months) often leads to non-renewal or mid-term cancellation depending on your state's laws.
+Learn more about consequences of a coverage lapse that often follows a cancellation event.

 Cancellation vs. Non-Renewal: What's the Difference?